 The Blue Moon of 2001

-Our Blue Moon Calculator says that in 2001, there was a Blue Moon in November.
-You may have heard or read reports which said that the Blue Moon really occurred in October, or even in December.
-Who was right?
+Our Blue Moon Calculator says that in 2001, there is a Blue Moon in November.
+You may have heard or read reports which said that the Blue Moon really occurs in October, or even in December.
+Who is right?

-Well, you could have seen Blue Moons in all three months, but it depended where in the world you lived.
+Well, you can see Blue Moons in all three months, but it depends where in the world you live.

 Let's start with the basic astronomical facts.
 The last four Full Moons in 2001 are as follows: